smbkr/katas/src/StringCalculator/readme.md

     1. Start with the simplest test case of an empty string and move to 1 and two numbers
     1. Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
     1. Remember to refactor after each passing test
+1. Allow the Add method to handle an unknown amount of numbers